uviclibraries/rstudio/ggplot2-data.md

 <br>

-A bar chart illustrates *categories* along the x axis and the count of observations from each category on the y axis.
+A bar chart illustrates *categories* along the x-axis and the count of observations from each category on the y-axis.

-To make a bar chart, you need the data (categories, and values relevate to those categories), and the categories the data will be separated by (each representing one bar).
+To make a bar chart, you need the data (categories, and values relevant to those categories), and the categories the data will be separated by (each representing one bar).

-The first 5 rows of the bars made of common beans:
+The first 5 rows of the dataframe filtered for the common bean types:

     ## # A tibble: 5 × 10
     ##   company_maker_if_known specific_bean_origin_…¹   ref review_date cocoa_percent